Master of Fine Arts in Dance

 On-Campus and Distance Education Degree Programs

-A minimum of 60 semester credit hours of approved courses is required for the non-thesis Master of Fine Arts in Dance degree.
+A minimum of 60 semester credit hours of approved coursework is required for the non-thesis option Master of Fine Arts in Dance.

 This program does not offer a thesis option.